etro-js/etro-js.github.io/content/roadmap.md

 <div class="heading-text">Roadmap</div>

-Vidar has several epics planned for the next phase of development.
+Etro has several epics planned for the next phase of development.
 These will most likely continue for multiple minor releases.
 If any of them interest you, feel free to [contribute]!